 Climate change is putting pressure on the construction industry to adopt a more holistic approach to sustainable building design.
 Even though sustainability has always been part of Edgingtons’ culture, we continually review our processes and evolve our sustainability goals.
 We work closely with our Clients to minimise the environmental impact of our projects – this we do by establishing clear targets from the outset and regular reviews.

-Edgingtons are committed to promoting developments that achieve a maximum performance equivalent to BREEAM standards, with sustainability strategies and frameworks customised for each client and project.
+Edgingtons are committed to promoting sustainable developments that aspire to BREEAM standards, with strategies and frameworks customised for each client and project.
 Vicky Kolliopoulou is our Sustainability Lead and is actively involved in ensuring that sustainable solutions are integrated into our projects from the early stages of the design process.

-The well-being of those who live, work, learn and socialise in our buildings is paramount.
-Our aim is to create healthy, sustainable and high quality spaces in which people can flourish.
+The wellbeing of those who live, work, learn and socialise in our buildings is paramount.
+Our aim is to create healthy, sustainable and high-quality spaces in which people can flourish.
 Edgingtons have always been community focussed and we work with our Clients and the wider community to ensure that our buildings contribute to social wellbeing.